 Evidence for other therapies (oral L-lysine, aspirin, liquorice root cream, lemon balm, aloe vera cream, etc.) is absent.

-Although rare in immunocompetent individuals, clinically refractory (large, severe and sometimes atypical) lesions due to genital HSV may occur in patients with severe immunodeficiency, including late stage HIV disease.
-Immunocompromised individuals need referral to specialist care.
+Although rare in immunocompetent individuals, clinically refractory (large, severe and sometimes atypical) lesions due to genital HSV may occur in patients with severe immunodeficiency, including late-stage HIV disease.
+Immunocompromised individuals need a referral to specialist care.